Skip to content

 How Much Is Child Support in Michigan?

-If you make $60,000 a year in Michigan, child support for 1 child is estimated at $801 per month ($9,612 per year) based on the Michigan Child Support Formula (MCSF).
+If you make $60,000 a year in Michigan, child support for 1 child is estimated at $954 per month ($11,448 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Michigan Child Support Estimates by Income (2026)